 13 MHA Competencies

-1. Community Orientation - Understanding the importance of building strategic partnership and relationships
+1. Community Orientation - Understanding the importance of building strategic partnerships and relationships

 2. Communication - Prepare business communications